mdn/content/files/en-us/web/css/@counter-style/range/index.md

 ### Values

-The value is a comma-separated list of ranges or the the keyword `auto`.
+The value is a comma-separated list of ranges each including a lower and upper limit or the the keyword `auto`.

 - `auto`